IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Beware of hot surfaces

 When the hob has been operating for some time, there will be some residual heat.
-The letter “H” appears in power setting indicator to warn you to keep away from it.
+The letter “H” appears in the power setting indicator to warn you to keep away from it.

 It can also be used as an energy saving function:

-if you want to heat further pans, use the hotplate that is still hot.
+If you want to heat further pans, use the hotplate that is still hot.

 Auto Shutdown